Supporting the

 Grants and Awards

-The Walnut Creek Civic Pride Foundation has announced the award of 9 grants totaling $18,250 to Walnut Creek organizations that help to preserve and enhance the quality of life in the community.
+The Walnut Creek Civic Pride Foundation has announced the award of 12 grants totaling nearly $25,000 to local non-profit organizations that help to preserve and enhance the quality of life in the community.

-The Community Grants program continues the Foundation's commitment to the community.
+The Community Grants program continues the Foundation's commitment to Walnut Creek.
 Since its founding in 1992, the group has awarded more than $650,000 in community grants to Walnut Creek organizations and programs.
-The Foundation also helped to fund the building of the All Abilities Playground at Heather Farm Park, the Splash Playground at Larkey Pool, and the Walnut Creek Skate Park as well as college scholarships for local graduating high school students.
+The Foundation also helped to fund the building of the All Abilities Playground at Heather Farm Park, the Splash Playground at Larkey Pool, and the Walnut Creek Skate Park and has provided college scholarships for local graduating high school students.

 How to Become a Community Grant Sponsor or Donor: The Foundation invites the business community and philanthropic community members to become a member of the Civic Pride Sponsor Circle or to make an individual donation.
 If you would like to contribute to the Community Grant program, you may make a tax-deductible donation by credit card through this website or by sending a check, payable to WCCPF, to P.O.
 Box 31156, Walnut Creek 94598.
 Donate now!